purduewebdevclub/2017-WDC-Advanced-Gitbook/meeting-5/services-propagation.md

 ```
 Do you know why we used `NgFor` on the `li` and not the `ul`?
 It's because if we put `ngFor` on the `ul`, then the `ul` would be copied multiple times, so for each item in the array, we'd have a new list, but we want a list item for each item in the array.
 That's why we chose to put the `NgFor` on the `li` and not the `ul`

+### Brackets vs parentheses
+Brackets are used when you'd like to evaluate something.
+For example, when we pass `characters` or some object, we want to be able to pass in the
+evaluated data, right?
+Not the actual word `characters`, so when we're passing data, we need to make sure to put `[]` around the attribute name.

+Also, `()` means some kind of event being passed or created.
+For us, we're doing method linking for click events and passing data from child to parent, so we use `()`.

 ## Services
 The purpose of components are to make sure you can reuse UI segments of your web application.
 However, it's not a good idea to put large pieces of logic in these components.